Essential Oil Biographies

 PINE Native to the north of the Northern Hemisphere.
 Famous for helping unblock sinuses and alleviating bronchial catarrh.
 It is useful and underrated oil with many possible uses including helping circulation and alleviating arthritic pain.
 It also is a good general cleanser.

-ROSE(otto and absolute) The Queen of oils originated in Persia and spread across the East as an important healing substance where it is widely used especially for digestive and menstrual problems.
+ROSE (absolute) The Queen of oils originated in Persia and spread across the East as an important healing substance where it is widely used especially for digestive and menstrual problems.
 Now its main application is in skin treatments.The symbolism of rose as the most feminine of oils is reflected in its near universal use in perfumes.

 ROSEMARY Used by the ancient Egyptians for a wide spectrum of disorders including respiratory and circulatory problems.
 Its most interesting use is as a stimulant of mental activity and the thought process.
 It should be avoided by those with epilepsy and in pregnancy.

 ROSEWOOD Native of and exclusive to the Amazon.
 The oil requirements of the world can be met from less than 1% of the trees felled in the rainforest; trees are not felled to obtain oil.
 A relaxing and sensual floral oil often used in skin care, its refreshing fragrance is now gaining popularity.